- 4 minutes to read

 Articles

-In the Web Client, for end-users in Roles where the Access Articles permission is allowed; The end-user is granted the right to view information about knowledge base Articles.
+In the Web Client, end-users in Roles with the Access Articles permission can view information about Articles.
 A Nodinite Administrator can manage the following permissions:

 Managing Articles